googlefonts/how-to-hint-variable-fonts/README.md

 **GID number:** The Glyph ID for the currently selected glyph, in the sequential order the glyphs are stored in the font file.

 > **Pro Tip:** The glyph order can be displayed in two ways, under `Tools > options > settings > Access glyph by Index`.
-When this checkbox is set, the character set (`ctrl-9`) will show the glyphs as they are ordered in the font file.
+When this checkbox is set, the character set (`ctrl + 9`) will show the glyphs as they are ordered in the font file.
 It is useful to leave this as the default setting, as the hinting for every glyph in the font should be proofed and checked.
 If this option is unset, only glyphs with Unicode codepoints assigned will be shown.
 This is also a useful view, however if set as the default, some glyphs may be missed in the hinting and proofing process.

 **Char:** If the glyph has an associated Unicode, this will be shown, e.g.: Cap H (0x48).
 If there is no Unicode associated with the glyph, this will be shown as Oxffff _(OpenType glyphs such as Small Caps, figure styles or ligatures, for example).
 Unicode is followed by the Glyph name.